Who are we?

 How do we collect and store your information?

-This information is collected through completion and submission of the membership subscription form; registration forms for specific events; purchase forms for Society publications, and/or through any additional correspondence between members and office bearers.
+This information is collected through completion and submission of the membership subscription form; registration forms for specific events and projects; purchase forms for Society publications, and/or through any additional correspondence between members and office bearers.

 Members’ personal information is stored securely by office bearers of the Society and can be accessed solely by the relevant office bearers.
 Copies of correspondence with office bearers will also be retained, either by the office bearer contacted or by the Secretary.
 Copies of correspondence with an office bearer may also be shared with other office bearers and some enquiries may be passed to relevant archive or museum staff who may be able to deal with them.

 What do we use your information for?